SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 30 March, 2024
+### 📅 Sunday, 31 March, 2024
 ------
 ### Events
 ------
-- **National Doctors' Day**: Celebrated on March 30th each year in the United States, this day recognizes the contributions of physicians to individual lives and communities.
-Various health care organizations might host events or show appreciation for doctors on this day.
-- **Opening Day for Major League Baseball (MLB)**: While not always falling exactly on March 30, MLB's Opening Day often occurs around this time.
-The event marks the beginning of the new baseball season with games scheduled across the country.
+As of my last update, here are some types of events that could occur on March 31st in the United States, though specific events can change from year to year:

+- **César Chávez Day**:
+  - Observance commemorating the birth and legacy of civil rights and labor movement leader César Chávez in California and some other U.S. states.
+  - It's often marked by educational events, community service, and marches to honor Chávez's
 ### Positive Qoute
 ------
-"Every sunrise is a new page in your story, make it a great one today! 🌅✍️❤️"
+"Every day is a fresh start, so make it count and spread kindness like confetti! 🌟✨🎈"